-(a) "Emergency" - is any serious abnormality such as a hurricane, tidal wave, earthquake, volcanic eruption, drought, fire, explosion, or any other kind of catastrophe, or any serious disruption of the public law and order, or an attack by enemy forces through sabotage or through the use of bombs, artillery or explosives of any nature, or by atomic, radiological, chemical, or bacteriological means, or by any other means that the enemy may use in any part of the territory of the Commonwealth of Puerto Rico, that merits the mobilization and extraordinary use of human and economic resources to remedy, avoid, prevent or diminish the severity or magnitude of the damages caused or that could be caused.
-Likewise, the term 'emergency' covers any event or grave problems of deterioration in the physical infrastructure for the rendering of essential services to the people, or that endangers the life, public health, or safety of the population or of a sensitive ecosystem.

-(b) "Agency" - is any board, body, Board of examiners, public corporation, commission, independent office, division, administration, bureau, department, authority, official, person, entity, municipality, or any instrumentality of the Commonwealth of Puerto Rico, or an administrative body authorized by law to perform duties of regulating, investigating, or that may issue a decision, or with the power to issue licenses, certificates, permits, concessions, accreditations, privileges, franchises; accuse or award, except the Senate and the House of Representatives of the Legislature and the Judicial Branch.
+- (a) "Emergency" is any serious abnormality such as a hurricane, tidal wave, earthquake, volcanic eruption, drought, fire, explosion, or any other kind of catastrophe, or any serious disruption of the public law and order, or an attack by enemy forces through sabotage or through the use of bombs, artillery or explosives of any nature, or by atomic, radiological, chemical, or bacteriological means, or by any other means that the enemy may use in any part of the territory of the Commonwealth of Puerto Rico, that merits the mobilization and extraordinary use of human and economic resources to remedy, avoid, prevent or diminish the severity or magnitude of the damages caused or that could be caused.
+Likewise, the term 'emergency' covers any event or grave problems of deterioration in the physical infrastructure for the rendering of essential services to the people, or that endangers the life, public health, or safety of the population or of a sensitive ecosystem. - (b) "Agency" is any board, body, Board of examiners, public corporation, commission, independent office, division, administration, bureau, department, authority, official, person, entity, municipality, or any instrumentality of the Commonwealth of Puerto Rico, or an administrative body authorized by law to perform duties of regulating, investigating, or that may issue a decision, or with the power to issue licenses, certificates, permits, concessions, accreditations, privileges, franchises; accuse or award, except the Senate and the House of Representatives of the Legislature and the Judicial Branch.

-Section 2.- For the duration of an emergency so declared through an Executive Order by the Governor of Puerto Rico under Section 18 of Act No. 22 of June 23, 1976, or the President of the United States of America, those works that are intimately related to the problem, or that respond to an immediate solution to the situation created by the emergency, which entail the issuing of a permit, endorsement, consultation and/or certification, the government agencies involved in the processing of such permits, endorsements, consultations and/or certifications, shall have to abide by the provisions of this Act, and shall be exempt from the compliance of the terms and procedures established by Act No. 75 of June 24, 1975, as amended, known as the "Puerto Rico Planning Board Organic Act", Act No. 76 of June 24, 1975, as amended, known as "Regulations Permits and Administration Organic Act", Act No. 81 of August 30, 1991, as amended, known as "Commonwealth of Puerto Rico Autonomous Municipalities Act of 1991", and Act No. 170 of August 12, 1988, as amended, known as the "Commonwealth of Puerto Rico Uniform Administrative Procedures Act", and the regulations promulgated thereunder.
+For the duration of an emergency so declared through an Executive Order by the Governor of Puerto Rico under Section 18 of Act No. 22 of June 23, 1976 [Note: Repealed by Act No. 211-1999; repealed and replaced by Section 5.10 of Act No. 20-2017], or the President of the United States of America, those works that are intimately related to the problem, or that respond to an immediate solution to the situation created by the emergency, which entail the issuing of a permit, endorsement, consultation and/or certification, the government agencies involved in the processing of such permits, endorsements, consultations and/or certifications, shall have to abide by the provisions of this Act, and shall be exempt from the compliance of the terms and procedures established by Act No. 75 of June 24, 1975, as amended, known as the "Puerto Rico Planning Board Organic Act", Act No. 76 of June 24, 1975, as amended, known as "Regulations and Permits Administration Organic Act", Act No. 81 of August 30, 1991, as amended, known as "Commonwealth of Puerto Rico Autonomous Municipalities Act of 1991" [Note: Repealed and replaced by Act No. 107-2020], and Act No. 170 of August 12, 1988, as amended, known as the "Commonwealth of Puerto Rico Uniform Administrative Procedures Act" [Note: Repealed and replaced by Act No. 38-2017], and the regulations promulgated thereunder.
 The agencies are hereby authorized to establish alternate procedures and terms to expedite the granting of permits, endorsements, consultations and/or certifications related to the solution of the emergencies thus declared.
 The Executive Order shall establish the geographic area, the intensity and extent of the damages, and the public works or government function that must be urgently reinforced or protected.